mariusz-jasinski/webdriver-python-example/README.md

-# Demo of Selenium WebDriver
+# PDF Demo of Selenium WebDriver
 Tests in Docker container.
 Chrome Browser runs in Docker too.
 Python example is generating PDF File from any webPage.